 When Do I Designate a Registered Agent for My LLC?

 If you fail to include a valid registered agent on your Articles of Organization, the state will reject it or deem it incomplete.
 What’s so bad about that?
-You can’t conduct any business until you successfully file your formation documents (among other things), which means it can’t earn any income until you’ve declared a registered agent.
+You can’t conduct any business as an LLC until you successfully file your formation documents (among other things), which means your business can’t earn any income until you’ve declared a registered agent.

 But in most cases, your registered agent must: